agsb/milliForth-RiscV/docs/BuildsCreateDoes.md

     What CREATE and :NONAME really does ?

-    CREATE does a header without a list.
+    CREATE does a header and no list (xt), leaves a address at stack.

-    :NONAME does a list without a header.
+    :NONAME does a list (xt) and no header, leaves a address at stack.

     Classic Forth with STC DTC ITC, have this header structure:

-        link field, link to previous word in dictionary linked list
+        link field, link to previous word in dictionary linked list;

-        name field, with flags and size at first byte
+        name field, with flags and size at first byte;

-        code field, what is executed -- jump to this address, usually DOCOL or para field address
+        code field, what is executed -- jump to this address, usually DOCOL or parameter field address

-        para field, native code or list of references
+        parameter field, with native code or a list of references

-    But MITC, using name or hash, does not have distincts code and para fields, what defines how to process is the address inside the sequent cells.
+    But MITC, wherever using name or hash, does not have code field.
-        If is a primitive or a compiled word.
+    What defines how to process is the address at the cells, to determine if is a primitive or a compiled word.

+    Milliforth also does not use any flag other than IMMEDIATE, no SMUDGE, no COMPILE-ONLY, none.

     What ;CODE does ?

 ## References